edgelesssys/contrast/docs/docs/architecture/observability.md

 interface](https://www.envoyproxy.io/docs/envoy/latest/operations/admin).
 Be
 aware that the admin interface can expose private information and allows destructive operations to be performed.
-To enable the admin interface for the Service Mesh, set the environment variable `EDG_ADMIN_PORT` in the configuration of the Service Mesh sidecar.
-If this variable is set, the admin interface will be started on this port.
+To enable the admin interface for the Service Mesh, set the annotation `contrast.edgeless.systems/servicemesh-admin-interface-port` in the configuration of your workload.
+If this annotation is set, the admin interface will be started on this port.

-To access the admin interface, the Service Mesh sidecar container needs to have a corresponding container port and the ingress settings of the Proxy have to be configured to allow access to the specified port (see [Configuring the Proxy](../components/service-mesh#configuring-the-proxy)).
+To access the admin interface, the ingress settings of the Service Mesh have to be configured to allow access to the specified port (see [Configuring the Proxy](../components/service-mesh#configuring-the-proxy)).
 All metrics will be exposed under the `/stats` endpoint.
 Metrics in Prometheus format can be scraped from the `/stats/prometheus` endpoint.